Austin skyline

 What is it?
 The city’s largest and most prominently located music store is well-stocked with new releases from indie and major-label artists.

 Why go?
 Discover a local band or pick up some weird vinyl from the bargain bin to impress your friends.
 Waterloo is a great place to spend an hour or two indoors, browsing the unbeatable selection of music.
-There are frequent in-store performances as well, so check the event calendar.
+There are frequent in-store performances as well, so be sure to check the event calendar.

 Advertising